Introduction

 Applying AI GANESH

-Ensuring ethical implementation of an AIED tool is ideally not a one-time process, but an iterative process involving multiple rounds of assessment and improvement.
+Ensuring the ethical implementation of an AIED tool is ideally not a one-time process, but an ongoing process involving multiple rounds of assessment and improvement.
 Furthermore, this process should not be a scoring system that provides a target metric value as it could lead to optimization for a target score (following Goodhart's law [2]).
-The ethical evaluation process involves assessing a tool, possibly identifying and making improvements, and then repeating this process until a desired outcome is achieved.
-So, this framework is designed to be used in an iterative process that gives recommendations at the end of each round of assessment.
+The ethical evaluation process involves assessing a tool, possibly identifying ethical issues and suggesting improvements based on the outcome.
+Therefore, this framework provides recommended follow-up actions at the end of each round of assessment

 AI GANESH is to be used following these steps: